A linear bound for the size of the finite terminal assembly of a directed non-cooperative tile assembly system: Decomposition into dominant arcs

-Consider a producible path $P$ of $\prodpathsT$ whose last tile if the easternmost one, a column $e_{\sigma}+|T| +1\leq c < e_P-1$ and two indices $0\leq i < j \leq |P|-1$.
-We say that $P_{i,\ldots,j}$ is an \emph{arc} of $P$ on column $c$ if and only if $P_{i,\ldots,j}$ is a positive arc on column $c$.
-If $P_{i,\ldots,j}$ is an upward (resp. downward) arc, the \emph{next} glue of $P$ according to arc $P_{i,\ldots,j}$ is defined as the southernmost (resp. northernmost) glue of $P$ among the glues which are on column $c$ and strictly north (resp. south) of $\glueP{j-1}{j}$\footnote{Note that the next glue is always correctly defined since $\glueP{j-1}{j}$ points west and thus cannot be one of the two glues of $P$ which are visible from the north or the south since they both point east by Lemma \ref{cor:longeast}.},\emph{i.e.} the next glue is on column $c$ and its $y$-coordinate is:
+Now we introduce some notions to compare and to order the different arcs of $P$, see Figure \ref{fig:Arc:Path} for illustrations.
+If $P_{i,\ldots,j}$ is an upward (resp. downward) arc, the \emph{next} glue of $P$ according to arc $P_{i,\ldots,j}$ is defined as the southernmost (resp. northernmost) glue of $P$ among the glues which are on glue column $c$ and strictly north (resp. south) of $\glueP{j-1}{j}$\footnote{Note that the next glue is always correctly defined since $\glueP{j-1}{j}$ points west and thus cannot be one of the two glues of $P$ which are visible from the north or south since they both point east by Lemma \ref{lem:glue:prop2} and Lemma \ref{Uturn:glueWest}.},\emph{i.e.} the next glue is on glue column $c$ and its $y$-coordinate is: